Hintzen, Rogier Q.

 Professor in neurology, neuroimmunology of the central nervous system

+In 1994 Rogier Hintzen received a PhD (cum laude) in Amsterdam for his studies on the function of CD27, the identification of its ligand CD70 and the discovery of soluble CD27 as a marker for T cell activation in human bodyfluids.
 During his years of training he performed research projects in New York (Albert Einstein College of Medicine) and Vancouver (University of British Columbia).
 In 1999 he started as a staff neurologist in Rotterdam, with a research interest in neuro-inflammation.

 You may be interested

 Registrations and Abstract submissions are open.
 Early registration deadline March 29!
 REGISTER HERE

 Check out the ASNI website and stay tuned for registration and abstract submission information.
 CLICK HERE